-Tábor is a medieval city located in the South Bohemian Region of Czech Republic and an approximately 6 hours drive away from Stuttgart.
-One of my very good friends, Moni, lives there with her family and I was keen on visiting them again.
-I arrived at Friday night two weeks ago and we headed out for some sightseeing on Saturday.
+Tábor in the Czech Republic is a medieval city located in the South Bohemian Region.
+It is a 6 hours drive away from Stuttgart.
+One of my very good friends, Moni, lives there with her family and I went to visit them for the weekend.
+I arrived on a Friday night and we headed out for some sightseeing on Saturday.

 … and has a picturesque old, medieval town with winding, little streets and a castle.